junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 6122
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 6122

 > To revise the authority of the Librarian of Congress to accept gifts and bequests on behalf of the Library, and for other purposes.

 ## § 1.
-Authority of librarian of congress to accept gifts and bequests
+Authority of Librarian of Congress to accept gifts and bequests

 - **(a)** *Expanding types of gifts that may be accepted* The first undesignated paragraph of section 4 of the Act entitled “An Act to create a Library of Congress Trust Fund Board, and for other purposes”, approved March 3, 1925 (2 U.S.C.
 160), is amended—
   - **(1)** in the first sentence, by striking “in the name of the United States” and all that follows and inserting the following: “in the name of the United States and in the interest of the Library, its collections, or its service, gifts or bequests of money for immediate disbursement, personal property valued at $25,000 or less, nonpersonal services, or voluntary and uncompensated personal services.”;